How to read trading charts: spot the market’s ups & downs

 Trading charts explained

-As technical analysts believe the patterns seen (chart trends) are a result of human behaviour, this behaviour can repeat itself.
-If we can use this information to predict where prices are going, we might just spot a trading opportunity.
+As technical analysts state that the patterns seen (chart trends) are a result of human behaviour, they believe that this behaviour can repeat itself.
+They suggest that if we use this information to predict where prices are going, we might just spot a trading opportunity.
 So let's take a look at how to read charts for trading.

 Types of trading charts

 Here's how to go about reading trading charts.
-Line charts are the simplest of all trading charts, line charts are where most traders begin.
-The x axis shows time, the y axis price and the charts show only the closing price over a period of time.
+Line charts are the simplest of all trading charts, and are where most traders begin.
+The x-axis shows time, the y-axis price and the charts show only the closing price over a period of time.

 If we want to see more information, we can add the opening price and range to each point on our line graph, creating vertical bars, with each bar representing the highest and lowest prices of the trading period.
 We can also add in the opening price of our stock (as a horizontal dash on the left side of the bar) and the closing price (a similar dash on the right side).